 ‘If you attend CBRM® training and immediately begin to put the concepts to work…there are innumerable opportunities to not only save money, but to make money and create value…if the entire team attends, even better… you will lift the BRM capability in your organization and become a part of shifting the enterprise culture to one of value-focus.’

-As an additional bonus, students of our BRM courses can claim a 50% discount on the cost of BRM Institute membership.
-All members have access to CBRM® content via the online campus, complete with regular updates, and access to other BRM Institute members and the BRM community.
+As an additional bonus, students of our BRM courses can take advantage of a special introductory offer on the cost of BRM Institute membership.
+All members have access to BRMP® and CBRM® content via the online campus, complete with regular updates, and access to other BRM Institute members and the BRM community.

 ITSM Zone’s exclusive eLearning CBRM course means that you can study at your own pace and in an environment that suits you.
 As well as comprehensive video lessons, the course also contains study guides for every module and additional resources including detailed examples from high level BRMs to support your learning and progression.
 There are quizzes and sample exams for you to check your learning and you can repeat lessons as many times as you need.